SNAP Benefits in Indiana: How to Apply and Qualify

 How to Renew Your SNAP Benefits

-In Indiana, you must recertify your SNAP benefits, typically every 6 to 12 months.
-The Family and Social Services Administration (FSSA) will send you a notice when it's time to renew.
-You can complete the process online, by mail, or in person at a local office.
+In Indiana, you typically need to recertify your SNAP benefits every 6 to 12 months.
+The Family and Social Services Administration (FSSA) will mail you a notice when it's time to renew.
+You can complete this process online, by mail, or at a local office.

 Special SNAP Services in Indiana

-Indiana provides special SNAP services for urgent needs like financial crises or natural disasters.
-These programs offer faster assistance, disaster relief, and replacement for lost food.
+Indiana offers special SNAP services for urgent situations like financial crises or disasters.
+These include expedited benefits, disaster assistance, and replacement for lost food.

 Expedited SNAP (Emergency Food Assistance)

-This service provides food assistance within seven days if your income is extremely low.
-You may qualify if your monthly income is under $150 with resources of $100 or less.
-Apply through the regular SNAP process and answer the expedited-service questions.
+If your income is very low, you may qualify for emergency food assistance processed within seven days.
+You are eligible if your monthly income is under $150 with $100 or less in resources.
+Apply using the regular SNAP application and answer the expedited-service questions.

 Disaster SNAP (D-SNAP)